Amortized Active Generation of Pareto Sets: Acknowledgements

 \section{Acknowledgements}

 This work is funded by the CSIRO Science Digital and Advanced Engineering Biology Future Science Platforms, and was supported by resources and expertise provided by CSIRO IMT Scientific Computing.
-We would like to thank the anonymous reviewers for the constructive feedback and advice, which greatly increased the quality of this work.
+We would like to thank the anonymous reviewers for the constructive feedback and advice, and Sebastian Rojas Gonzalez for pointing us to the literature on \glspl{moea} and for the discussion on estimating \gls{phvi} --- all of which greatly increased the quality of this work.

 { }